Frequently Asked Questions

 Should I take the MCCQE2 or the NAC OSCE?

-- Selection into SIPPA is a competitive process and meeting the minimum requirements, including achieving a pass standing on the MCCQE2, does not guarantee selection for the SIPPA program.
+Selection into SIPPA is a competitive process and meeting the minimum requirements, including achieving an acceptable pass standing on the NAC OSCE or MCCQE2, does not guarantee selection for the SIPPA program.
 Details about these examinations can be found on the Medical Council of Canada’s website at www.mcc.ca.

 - For the purpose of meeting Pre-Screen licensure eligibility requirements for the Saskatchewan International Physician Practice Assessment (SIPPA), the accepted NAC Examination (NAC OSCE) score for examinations written on or after September 12, 13, 2020, will be “pass with superior performance”.
 A “pass” standing will not meet minimum eligibility requirements.